Frequently Asked Questions

 Our Speedmaster CD74 6-colour offset press has a maximum sheet size of 23.82" x 29.13", and a maximum image area of 23.03" x 29.13".
 Our HP Z6100 Design Jet Plotters have a maximum image area of 41" x 95".
 The Acuity Advance UV Digital Flatbed Printer can print up to 96" x 48" with a full bleed on rigid media up to 2" thick.
 On roll media, the Acuity can print up to 86.2" wide by nearly the full length of the roll.

 Yes.
-The Kongsberg i-XL Digital Cutter can be programmed to cut complex shapes from your artwork on a wide range of substrates up to 2" thick.
-For large-quantity press runs, we also offer conventional die cutting services on our Letterpress.
+The Multicam Celero Digital Cutter can be programmed to cut complex shapes from your artwork on a wide range of substrates up to 2" thick.
+We also offer custom laser cutting.
+For large-quantity press runs, we offer conventional die cutting services on our Letterpress.
 Choose from our large selection of house dies or create a custom die specific to your project.

 Depending on the thickness of the paper, your project may need to be scored prior to folding.
 Certain folds also require a gap to allow air to escape in the folding process.
 Depending on the complexity of the fold, some configurations may only be achieved by hand folding.